 Options are grouped in 3 sections:

-In the first section, you can choose which types of media to export, photos, videos, screenshots, live photos...
-Additionally, you can pick which extra assets are included:
+In the first section, you can choose which types of media to export, photos, videos, screenshots, etc. You also can pick which extra assets are included:

-Using these options, you can easily export only the video files of live photos, or all portrait mode photos without the original assets, it's up to you.
+Using these options, you can easily export only the video files of live photos, for example, or all portrait mode photos without the original assets, as you like!

 The second section is about folder hierarchy:

 - Create folders for moments will create one folder per moment

 - Create folders for media types will create one folder per media type